-The way Jupiter will do this is by first producing a big storm, rich in minerals.
+One way Jupiter can do this is by first producing a big storm, rich in minerals.
 This storm will have a dark brown or red colour.
 It may last for centuries and it may never be ejected.
 However, under sufficient stress, Jupiter will eject the mineral rich storm.

-The famous red spot on Jupiter is not just a storm.
-It is an embryonic moon.
+The famous red spot on Jupiter isn’t just a storm.
+It’s an embryonic moon.

-This embryo can either return into nothing, absorbed by Jupiter itself, or it can compact into an intensely hot and charged ball the size of a moon or a planet.
+This embryo can either return to nothing, absorbed by Jupiter itself, or it can compact into an intensely hot and charged ball the size of a moon or a planet.

 At the moment, the red spot on Jupiter is becoming smaller, rounder and taller.
 If this continues, Jupiter will give birth to yet another child.